FbF/Laravel-Blog/README.md

 Once you've created some categories and assigned some posts to them, you can filter the posts by visiting a URL like `http://domain.com/blog/category/my-category`.

+### Need comments?

+Have a look at https://github.com/FbF/Laravel-Comments